33"L x 23"H

 They are then fired 3 at a time in the raku kiln.
 For hanging, 4 loop tabs are chemically bonded to the back of each tile.
 After the bond cures, a wire is threaded through the tabs and secured, so the top of the wire on all of the tiles is 1 1/8" from the top edge when stretched tight.
 Then I hang the piece using 10 pound picture hooks.
 When in I get the spacing correct, I take the tiles down and make a template for the potential customer to use when hanging in their space.

-These wall pieces were created using the raku process.
-To learn more about raku pottery and my process please visit my raku firing page.
+This ceramic wall hanging was created using the raku process.
+To learn more about my raku pottery and how my wall pieces are created, please visit my raku firing page.
+To contact me or to sign up for news & information regarding my exhibitions or monthly discounted raku pottery for sale please click here.